Petula Clark: 1970–2000

 As Clark moved away from film and television, she returned to the stage.
 In 1954, she had starred in a stage production of The Constant Nymph, but at the urging of her children, did not return to legitimate theatre until 1981, starring as Maria von Trapp in The Sound of Music at the Apollo Victoria Theatre, West End of London.
 Opening to positive reviews and what was then the largest advance sale in British theatre history, Clark—proclaimed by Maria Von Trapp herself as "the best Maria ever"—extended her initial six-month run to 13 to accommodate the huge demand for tickets and receiving a Laurence Olivier Award nomination for Best Actress in a Musical.
 On 6 February 1983, during a concert at the Albert Hall she gave a heart-rending performance of For All We Know in tribute to her friend Karen Carpenter who had died two days previously.
 Also in 1983, she took on the title role in George Bernard Shaw's Candida.

 Her later stage work includes Someone Like You in 1989 and 1990, for which she composed the score; Blood Brothers, in which she made her Broadway debut in 1993 at the Music Box Theatre, followed by the American tour; and Andrew Lloyd Webber's Sunset Boulevard, appearing in both the West End and American touring productions from 1995 to 2000.
 In 2004, she repeated her performance of Norma Desmond in a production at the Opera House in Cork, Ireland, which was later broadcast by the BBC.
 With more than 2,500 performances, she has played the role more often than any other actress.

 A new disco remix of "Downtown", called "Downtown '88", was released in 1988, registering her first UK singles chart success since 1972, making the Top 10 in the UK in December 1988.
 A live vocal performance of this version was performed on the BBC show Top of the Pops.
 Clark recorded new material regularly throughout the 1970s, 1980s, and 1990s, and in 1992 released "Oxygen", a single produced by Andy Richards and written by Nik Kershaw.

+In December 1995 Clark was the guest for BBC Radio 4's Desert Island Discs.
+She had previously been the guest twice before, in 1951 and in 1982.

 In 1998, Clark was made a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II.
 In 2012 she was installed as a Commander of the Ordre des Arts et des Lettres of France by the French Minister of Culture.